Danzabar/phalcon-cli/docs/InputArgumentInputOption.md

 #### Arguments

- - Optional, the argument is only optional
+ - OPTIONAL, the argument is only optional
- - Required, the argument is required and will throw an exception if its not set
+ - REQUIRED, the argument is required and will throw an exception if its not set
- - Alpha, the argument can only consist of alpha characters
+ - ALPHA, the argument can only consist of alpha characters

 #### Options

- - Optional
+ - OPTIONAL
- - Required, this means that the option must be set, whether value or flag
+ - REQUIRED, this means that the option must be set, whether value or flag
- - ValueRequired, this means that the option must contain a value
+ - VALUEREQUIRED, this means that the option must contain a value